Last Update: August 30, 2023

-The Company uses Data About Docker Customers to perform the services requested.
-The Company may also use Data About Docker Customers for marketing purposes.
-For example, the Company may use information you provide to contact you to further discuss your interest in the Services and to send you information regarding the Company and its partners, such as information about promotions or events.
-Docker uses credit card information solely to check the financial qualifications of prospective Customers and to collect payment for the Services.
-Docker uses Website Navigational Information to operate and improve the Company’s Website.
-The Company may also use Website Navigational Information alone or in combination with Data About Docker Customers to provide personalized information about the Company.
-Employee Data is only used for the for the purposes of facilitating the performance of certain administrative tasks and functions relating to general employment and for processing and investigating reports under the Company’s codes and policies (“Employee Data Purposes”).
+Docker uses Data About Docker Customers to perform the services requested.
+Docker may also use Data About Docker Customers for marketing purposes.
+For example, Docker may use information you provide to contact you to further discuss your interest in the Services and to send you information regarding Docker and its partners, such as information about promotions or events.
+Docker uses credit card information you provide for payment, solely to check the financial qualifications of prospective Customers and to collect payment for the Services.
+Docker uses Website Navigational Information to operate and improve the Website.
+Docker may also use Website Navigational Information alone or in combination with Data About Docker Customers to provide personalized information about Docker.

-3.1(b) Web Beacons - Docker may use Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Company’s Website and interaction with emails from the Company.
+3.1(b) Web Beacons – Docker may use Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Website and interaction with emails from Docker.
 Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular Website tied to the Web beacon, and a description of a Website tied to the Web beacon.
-For example, Docker may place Web beacons in marketing emails that notify the Company when you click on a link in the email that directs you to one of the Company’s Website.
-Docker uses Web beacons to operate and improve the Company’s Website and email communications.
-Docker may use information from Web beacons in combination with Data About Docker Customers to provide you with information about the Company and the Services.
+For example, Docker may place Web beacons in marketing emails that notify Docker when you click on a link in the email that directs you to one of the Websites.
+Docker uses Web beacons to operate and improve the Website and email communications including for marketing purposes.
+Docker may use information from Web beacons in combination with Data About Docker Customers to provide you with information about Docker and the Services.

-3.1(d) IP Addresses - When you visit Docker’s Website, the Company may collect your Internet Protocol (“IP”) addresses to track and aggregate non-personal information.
-For example, Docker may use IP addresses to monitor the regions from which Customers and Visitors navigate the Company’s Website.
+3.1(d) IP Addresses – When you visit the Website, Docker may collect your Internet Protocol (“IP”) addresses to track and aggregate non-personal information.
+For example, Docker may use IP addresses to monitor the regions from which Customers and Visitors navigate the Website.

-Docker may provide bulletin boards, blogs, or chat rooms on the Company’s Website.
+Docker may provide bulletin boards, blogs, or chat rooms on the Website.
 Any personal information you choose to submit in such a forum may be read, collected, or used by others who visit these forums, and may be used to send you unsolicited messages.
 Docker is not responsible for the personal information you choose to submit in these forums.
-Customers and Visitors may elect to use the Company’s referral program to inform friends about the Company’s Website.
-When using the referral program, the Company requests the friend’s name and email address.
-Docker will automatically send the friend a one-time email inviting him or her to visit the Company’s Website.
+Customers and Visitors may elect to use Docker’s referral program to inform friends about the Website.
+When using the referral program, Docker requests the friend’s name and email address.
+Docker will automatically send the friend a one-time email inviting him or her to visit the Website.
 Docker does not store this information.
-Docker may post a list of Customers and testimonials on the Company’s Website that contain information such as Customer names and titles.
+Docker may post a list of Customers and testimonials on the Website that contain information such as Customer names and titles.
 Docker obtains the consent of each Customer prior to posting any information on such a list or posting testimonials.

 We use third party providers such as Google Analytics and others to help us provide the Services.
 In order to gain useful insights these analytics providers may set tracking technologies (like cookies) to collect information about your use of the Services and across other websites and online services.